-The Louvre Museum, which is located outside Paris and is home to hundreds of thousands of art pieces, remained closed to the public for much of 2020 and part of 2021.
+The Louvre Museum, which is located in Paris and is home to hundreds of thousands of art pieces, remained closed to the public for much of 2020 and part of 2021.
 However, its webpage allows users to visit its exhibitions and peruse its collections virtually.
 For students and teachers, the site offers three especially useful features: searchable catalogs of individual pieces and exhibitions, interactive modules that describe and explain the significance of a selected number of paintings and sculptures, and an exploration of the processes involved in artistic production.

 Each item identified with the search feature provides virtual Louvre visitors a carefully researched lesson into its creation, reception, and history.
 Users can display search results as a slideshow of high-quality images, or as a list organized by title and author.
 They can also start exploring from a list of major categories, including Masterpieces, The French Revolution, The Art of Portraiture, and Jewelry.